 The Academy will record the steps taken to meet pupil's individual needs.
 The SENDCo will maintain records and ensure access to them.
-The records are stored securely in locked filing cabinets within a locked office.
+The written/word processed records are stored securely in locked filing cabinets within a locked office and/or on the SEN folder within the SENDCo's drive on the school IT system and/or on Provision Map (with password access).
 In addition to the usual Academy records, the Pupils' Passports and Learning Plans will include: